-More information on the application process for all of our courses can be found on our website www.newman.ac.uk/study/how-to-apply/
+More information on the application process for all of our courses can be found on our website www.newman.ac.uk/study/how-to-apply/ c.
+Initial Application d.
+The Making of Offers

-17.3 Initial Application

 Applications are assessed and the places offered on the basis of the academic and professional judgment of suitably qualified staff.
 Applicants will normally receive a response within five to ten working days of the receipt of a completed application.
 This response may be: